 Disneyland Rider Switch Basics

-Disneyland Rider Switch has changed since the addition of Disney MaxPass, the new digital FASTPASS.
+Disneyland Rider Switch has changed since the addition of Disney MaxPass.
 Rider Switch allows parents and older/taller siblings to enjoy thrill rides, even with a little one who doesn’t meet the height requirement (or is a little nervous about the new experience).

 What’s Disneyland Rider Switch?